doffn/Dexscreen-scraper/README.md

     * Parses the response data and formats it into a markdown string containing details like token name, price, market cap, etc.  🪄 ✨
     * Returns the formatted markdown string containing token information.

-**Additional Notes**
+# **Additional Notes**

 * Temporary cookies are used during execution to avoid storing them directly in the script.

-* Consider adding more detailed comments and docstrings to improve code readability and maintainability.
+## Credits 🙌

-**Markdown Usage**
+This project was created by **Dawit Neri**

-The code utilizes markdown formatting for the Telegram message sent by the `dex` endpoint.
-This allows for rich text formatting within the Telegram message, including bold text, code blocks, and hyperlinks.  **bold text**,  *italic text*,  `code block`  [link](URL hyperlink)
+## Support 💬

-I hope this README with additional explanations and markdown details provides a comprehensive understanding of the API's functionalities and underlying code structure.
+If you encounter any issues or have any questions, feel free to reach out to dawitneri888@gmail.com or open an issue in the GitHub repository.